huaweicloud/terraform-provider-huaweicloud/website/docs/r/obs_bucket.html.markdown

 * `force_destroy` - (Optional) A boolean that indicates all objects should be deleted from the bucket so that the bucket can be destroyed without error.
 Default to `false`.

-* `region` - (Optional) If specified, the region this bucket should reside in.
-Otherwise, the region used by the provider.
+* `region` - (Optional) Specified the region where this bucket will be created.
+If not specified, used the region by the provider.

 The `logging` object supports the following: